acthp/acthp.github.io/_posts/2015-04-24-cursors-and-lenses.markdown

 had to do with the problem of combining async and view code, as you would do if you directly bound an event handler to a cursor update.
-His architecture diagram moved async ops out of the views, via queues, and looked a tiny bit like flux.
+His architecture diagram moved async ops out of the views, via queues, and looked a tiny bit like flux from 1000 feet.